jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Customers that connect with us, stay longer.

-The other thing we don't want to do is to limit the people we connect with to just those high-touch customers that reach out in support.
+Connecting outside the inbox also means we connect with customers beyond the high-touch ones that end up in support.

-In our research, we're again and again finding that one of the big reasons our customers use us and not a competitor are the connections they make with us.
+In our research, we're finding that connection to our team and our brand is one of the big reasons customers use us over a competitor.

-I don't think we're special in this regard - I'd bet your customers feel the same way as well.
+And I don't think we're special in this regard - I'd bet your customers feel the same way as well.

 But in the light-weight approach, customers that don't email support, don't